LPerlaza/fromAssembly2Feature/README.md

-# From Assemblies to feature (Prokaryotes)
+# From Assemblies to Feature (Prokaryotes)

 These scripts detect features of interest in prokaryotic assemblies.
-Each perl script uses genome assembly and the sequence of your feature of interest and outputs a descriptive table, the alignment of your feature against the feature in the assembly.
+Each perl script uses genome assembly and the sequence of your feature of interest and outputs a descriptive table, the alignment of your feature against the feature in the assembly and the peptide sequences (when applies).
+These scripts have been designed to emulate manually curated alignmets, they are also execute in parallel.
+These characteristics allow you to go throught a large number of interesting features without the time comsuming task of exploring each sequence manually.
+Please reach out if you find inconsistences.

 ## Requires

-The required inputs are assemblies and genes in fasta formats.
+- The required inputs are assemblies and genes in fasta formats.
-The genomes must be located in a folder together with not additional files.
+- The genomes must be located in a folder together with not additional files.
-The genes of interest must be located in a folder together with not additional files.
+- The genes of interest must be located in a folder together with not additional files.
-The genes must have the extension ".fasta" as it is used as a tag for handling file in the program.
+- The genes must have the extension ".fasta" as it is used as a tag for handling file in the program.
-The assemblies can have any kind of extension.
+- The assemblies can have any kind of extension.

 ## Dependencies
 Please make sure you have the following dependencies in your computer: